 Even if you’re not a huge fan of boating, the atmosphere is always electric so why not go down to the Thames, hitch up a spot and watch the competition unfold?
 Events usually kick off around midday on Sunday.
 (Don’t worry, the BBC are live broadcasting if you’re too busy *cough* lazy *cough* to head down).

 Both Bishop’s Park in Fulham and the Adnam’s Fan Park in Furnivall Gardens are great points for a birdseye view (they’re situated alongside the course) and, after the boats go past, there are screens to watch the drama unfold with a cold beer from one of the tents.

-Pubs such as the Blue Anchor also offer some spectacular views of the Thames and they’re a prime spot for some outdoor pints and tasty grub.
+Pubs such as The Old Ship in Hammersmith, The Boathouse and The Duke’s Head in Putney and The Bull’s Head and White Hart in Barnes all also offer some spectacular views of the Thames – and they’re a prime spot for some riverside pints and tasty grub.

 What will the weather be like for the Oxford Vs Cambridge boat race?

 Even though Spring is basically here – and London looks bloody great in the Springtime – the weather for the race is set to be, *gulp*, not so great for the event, although it’s due to be slightly warmer than the days leading up so… every cloud?
 Fingers crossed the gods up in the sky are kind and here’s hoping the teams aren’t feeling any pier pressure because that would surely rock the boat, eh?
 We’ll stop now…

 Who has won the most Oxford vs Cambridge boat races?